 The OECD is also a founding member and key partner in the International Organisations Consortium for Measuring the Policy Environment for Agriculture, which is working to develop a harmonised and consolidated database of well-documented agricultural support indicators for an even larger set of countries.

 Policymakers need to create a better and more coherent policy environment to meet food demand sustainably

 Agricultural policy packages need to be both coherent and efficient to enable the sector to develop its full potential and achieve key public policy objectives.
 The sector is facing a number of challenges related to meeting future demands for food, fuel, fibre and eco-services in a more sustainable manner in the context of a changing climate.

-The latest Agricultural Policy Monitoring and Evaluation report shows that the 54 countries studied provided USD 708 billion (EUR 620 billion) annually to support their agricultural sectors during the 2017-19 period, while at the same time six of the countries implicitly taxed their producers to the tune of USD 89 billion (EUR 78 billion) per year by keeping prices below world levels.
-Two-fifths of the support to the sector is provided through policies that artificially maintain domestic farm prices above international levels, while another 9% are payments linked to output or the unconstrained use of variable inputs.
+The latest Agricultural Policy Monitoring and Evaluation report shows that the 54 countries studied provided USD 720 billion annually to support their agricultural sectors during the 2018-20 period, while at the same time a small number of the countries implicitly taxed their producers to the tune of USD 104 billion per year by keeping prices below world levels.
+Two-fifths of the support to the sector is provided through policies that artificially maintain domestic farm prices above international levels, while another USD 66 billion are payments linked to output or the unconstrained use of variable inputs.
 All these policies are distorting production decisions and markets particularly strongly.
-What is more, these policies obstruct efforts to make agriculture more productive, sustainable and resilient, and only a small 15% of all support went to general services such as research and development or infrastructure, which are needed to equip the agricultural sector for future challenges.
+What is more, these policies obstruct efforts to make agriculture more productive, sustainable and resilient, and only a small 17% of all support went to general services such as research and development or infrastructure, which are needed to equip the agricultural sector for future challenges.